bbye98/minim/docs/_sources/index.rst.txt

-minim
+Minim
 =====

-Minim is a lightweight Python 3 library that can retrieve media information, (semi-)automate music tagging, and more through the iTunes Store, Spotify, and Qobuz, and TIDAL APIs.
+Minim is a lightweight Python 3 library that can interface with APIs by popular music services—iTunes, Qobuz, Spotify, and TIDAL—and operate on audio files, such as updating metadata and converting between audio formats.

 .. important::

    This project is under active development.
 As such,

    * Minim is currently not available via :code:`pip` or :code:`conda`,